holixon/axon-cdi/README.md

 ## Examples

 Please have a look on examples in `example` folder.
+The `wildfly` example demonstrates the usage inside of a WildFly application server.
+The `deltaspike` example shows the usage in a Java SE environment (without an application server).

 ## Advanced usage